EricMFink/PRcasebook/_drafts/Chapters/Part 3 - Duty of Care/Malpractice.md

 \End{questions}

 \case{TIG Ins, v.
 Giffin, Winning, Cohen & Bodewes}{444 F. 3d 587}{7th Cir.
 2006}

-### EVANS, Circuit Judge.
+### Evans, Circuit Judge

 TIG Insurance Company appeals the dismissal of its malpractice case against the Giffin Winning law firm and one of its attorneys, Carol Hansen Posegate.

-To explain the malpractice claim we must reach back to the underlying lawsuit, in which Giffin Winning, at least for a time, represented Illinois State University (ISU) in a class-action, genderdiscrimination lawsuit brought by several female professors.
+To explain the malpractice claim we must reach back to the underlying lawsuit, in which Giffin Winning, at least for a time, represented Illinois State University (ISU) in a class-action, gender-discrimination lawsuit brought by several female professors.
 In the suit, the plaintiffs contended that they were being paid less than male professors and that ISU retaliated against female professors who complained about the discrimination.
 Their attorney was Joel Bellows.
 TIG was ISU's liability insurer at the time and it paid the attorney fees which are at the heart of the present malpractice action; TIG, in turn, was reimbursed by its reinsurers.

 The malpractice alleged in the present case arose out of discovery problems in the case.
 The major problem involved Giffin Winning's failure to produce three documents called gender equity studies (two of which are at issue here) in their response to a discovery request.
 The response was signed in October 1996.
 A month later the case was stayed.
 Soon thereafter, the law firm of Latham & Watkins filed an appearance on behalf of ISU and essentially took control of ISU's defense, though Giffin Winning remained of record.
 Latham had an attorney-client relationship with ISU's insurer TIG.
 Giffin Winning did not.